Authenticate with Tango API

 The following URLs links take you to the /token endpoint:

-We recommend trying the Tango API test console first.
+We recommend you to try the Tango API test console first.
 Follow the instructions below:

 To acquire a token: